MonoRabᵀᴹ Rabbit Anti-Camelid VHH Monoclonal Antibody Series

 - No cross reactivity with other species

-- Universally recognize random camelid (Llama and Camel) single-domain antibodies
+- Recognizes the variable domain of camelid (Llama and Camel) antibodies

 Conventional polyclonal antibodies recognize many epitopes, leading to high background and cross reactivity in many assays.
 M205 is specific to native rabbit IgG and doesn't react with denatured or reduced rabbit IgG heavy or light chain.